mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Healing

-- First Aid: Another character can aid you with a First Aid action, as described under Major Actions in this chapter.
+- First Aid: Another character can aid you with a First Aid action, as described under Complex Actions in this chapter.
 You can’t benefit from another First Aid action until you take more damage (there is only so much benefit you can gain from basic care).
 - You can take a breather after a combat encounter.
 This is a 5-minute rest that lets you catch your breath, tend to minor cuts and abrasions, drink some water, and so on.
 After a breather, you get back 5 + Body in Physical Health.
 You can take only one breather after an encounter.
 If you were at 0 Physical Health when the combat encounter ended, you cannot take a breather at all.
 - You can get some sleep.
 If you can get at least 6 hours of restful sleep, you can recover Physical Health Rating x 10 + Body in Physical Health.
 - You receive extended medical attention.
 Another character can tend to your injuries with a {TN} 13 Logic (Medicine) test that lasts 1 hour or is concurrent with sleep as above.
 The character in charge of your care must use proper medical tools and supplies (found easily in any clinic, hospital, or doctor’s office).
 Success means you recover an additional amount of Physical Health equal to 5 + treating character’s Logic + treating chaacters Medicine Rating.